 Yeah, yeah.
 A hundred percent.
 And you know, I remember when we initially connected you, you told me that when you are working with your clients who Are in that initial postpartum stage, as well as, you know, in that first, even let’s say year or, you know, two years postpartum, that one thing that you, you know, encourage across the board is for your clients to seek out, sleep help for their little one, if sleep is something that they’re struggling with.
 So what is going to be a bit more about that?
 Why is that something that you highly encourage across the board?

 Yeah, so obviously if somebody is not having a problem with sleep great, even if they’re waking up often, but they’re satisfied and you know, and they’re able to manage perfect, but for many, many clients who I see, um, that’s not the case.
 Right.
-And so then they’re caught in this problem between exhaustion, where they’re not able to function and some folks have internalized the message that, you know, any kind of sleep training is harmful and then they’re really stuck.
+And so then they’re caught in this problem between exhaustion, where they’re not able to function and some folks have internalized the message that, you know, any kind of sleep training is harmful, that it ruins healthy attachment, and then they’re really stuck.
 And so, um, by having somebody like me who is aware of this issue, and I’ve looked at research and I’ve thought about this deeply, um, to give that permission that, um, there’s something that you can do.
 There are strategies that you can use.
 It’s huge.
 Yes.
 And for perinatal mental health for maternal mental health.
 Well, for both parents, I should say, um, sleep is crucial and sometimes getting sleep could be the single most important intervention.
 So for me as a psychologist, like we can talk about all kinds of strategies for managing mood and managing anxiety.
 But if somebody is really that sleep deprived, that’s going to be the number one priority and we can do all the therapy in the world, but they’re exhausted.

 Yeah.
 And it’s not going to, in other words, it might not you’ll end up hitting a brick wall in your counseling and your therapy work.
 If that sleep deprivation is just ongoing.
 Yes.
 This is a basic need.
 Yes.
 Yes.
 I guess that is no different than not having had, if you’ve been sleep deprived for six months and sleep is a basic human necessity to live, it’s honestly no different than if you haven’t had a proper meal in six months and you’ve been living off of, you know, stale pretzels and flat Coke.
 You’re you’re, you might typically be alive, but you’re not going to feel great.
 Exactly.